TreedomZhang/intro-ToIM/Final Project/readme.md

 3. The position of the bug will be the position of the user's mouth use the video function instead of the position of the mouse.

+There is also one element I want to debug which is after the bug eats one candy, I want that candy to disappear instead of continue to show on the screen.